 Wheat price

-The wheat price has strongly decreased since its Mai 2022 peak:
+The wheat price has strongly decreased since its May 2022 peak:

 Macroeconomic summary for the 2022-Q2

-• Since the second quarter of 2022, gold, silver, oil, and wheat prices have significantly declined.
-It seems that some American companies intend to dismiss employees in the next quarter.
+- Since the second quarter of 2022, gold, silver, oil, and wheat prices have significantly declined.
+It appears that some American companies plan to lay off employees in the next quarter.

-Regarding these observations, I consider that the inflation peak is passed.
+Regarding these observations, I consider that the inflation peak has passed.
 Then I activated my buy-the-dip strategy I will present to you in the technical analysis paragraph.
-However, I stay prudential because the war in Ukraine is not finished.
+However, I stay prudent because the war in Ukraine is not finished.

 III.
 Technical analysis

 It is unnecessary to process a deeply technical investment analysis from a long-term perspective.
 However, ignoring what the market was doing in a buy-the-dip case would be dangerous.
-It is essential to watch what the market is doing globally and identify the most important supports.
+It is essential to monitor the global market and identify the most significant supports.

 Defining the best time unit

-As I exposed in the “10 golden rules for buying the dip” post, the most reliable time units to buy the dip are weekly and monthly.
-They allow better identification of the global trend and main supports.
+As I mentioned in the “10 golden rules for buying the dip” post, the most reliable time units for buying the dip are weekly and monthly.
+They enable a better identification of the global trend and its main supports.
 These time units are insensitive to the market noise, which helps avoid false buying and selling signals.

 Identifying the main supports

 I primarily use the Fibonacci monthly pivots and the historically highest and lowest to localize the main supports.
-The pivot points are price levels corresponding to critical supports and resistances.
+The pivot points are price levels corresponding to critical support and resistance levels.
 The market is often reactive to these price levels.
 They can be calculated in all-time units, but the monthly time unit is perfectly adapted to the buy-the-dip strategy.

 Pivot points calculation